BasicsHome and Search

 The 1909/10 Valuation describes it as ‘an advertising station covering a dilapidated cottage’ 32’ 10” frontage to High Street.Top

-Number 73-75Until WWI people lived in these properties; by 1928 the Gas Light & Coke Co had built their engineering dept here.
-This small row of houses appears to have run off the High Street towards the river, but were numbered as part of it.
+Number 73One of three small houses which ran sideways off the High Street towards the river, but were numbered as part of it.

 The 1909/10 Valuation describes no. 73 ‘very old cottage, top floor: 1 small room and attic; ground floor: 1 room, washhouse, common yard, WC.
 Flank wall used as advertising station in High Street’.
-The flank wall was 18’ 2”, the cottage frontage was 13’ 0”.
+The flank wall to the High Street was 18’ 2”, the cottage frontage was 13’ 0”.
 It was rented out at 4 shillings a week.